navya19pk/Arrays-and-strings-/README.md

 Step- 13: Display the reversed string:
 Step- 14: Print the message "Reversed string: " followed by the reversed content of input.
 Step- 15: End.

+#Program h: Program for palindrome checking
+This program checks whether a given string is a palindrome — meaning the string reads the same forward and backward, ignoring case and spaces.
+It accepts input from the user as a full line (including spaces) using std::getline.
+It converts the entire input string to lowercase using std::transform and the standard library function ::tolower.
+This makes the palindrome check case-insensitive.
+It removes all spaces from the input using std::remove and erase, allowing phrases with spaces (e.g., "A man a plan a canal Panama") to be checked correctly.
+It creates a copy of the cleaned input string named reversed and reverses it using std::reverse.
+It then compares the cleaned input string to its reversed version.
+If both are equal, the program outputs that the string is a palindrome; otherwise, it outputs that it is not.

+Algorithm:

+Step- 1: Start
+Step- 2: Declare two string variables: input for storing the user input.
+Step- 3: Reversed for storing the reversed version of the processed input.
+Step- 4: Prompt the user to enter a string.
+Step- 5: Read the full input line (including spaces) into the input string.
+Step- 6: Convert all characters of input to lowercase:
+Step- 7: Use std::transform with ::tolower to convert each character.
+Step- 8: Remove all spaces from the string:
+Step- 9: Use std::remove to move spaces to the end.
+Step- 10: Use erase to delete those trailing spaces.
+Step- 11: Copy the processed string into reversed.
+Step- 12: Reverse the string reversed using std::reverse.
+Step- 13: Compare input and reversed:
+Step- 14: If they are equal, the string is a palindrome.
+Otherwise, it is not.
+Step- 15: Display the result to the user.
+Step- 16: End.